onggiahuy97/amazonpricetracker_nodejs/README.md

 2. Install dependencies using `npm install`.
 3. Run the application using `node app.js`.

-## Docker Support

-The repository also contains a Dockerfile to containerize the application.
-[View Dockerfile](https://github.com/onggiahuy97/amazonpricetracker_nodejs/blob/main/Dockerfile)

----
+# Amazon Price Tracker Application

-To build and run the application using Docker:
+To build and run the application using Docker, follow these steps:

+1. Build the Docker image for the application:

+    ```shell
-`docker build -t amazonpricetracker .`
+    docker build -t amazonpricetracker .
+    ```

+2. Run the Docker container, exposing port 3000:

+    ```shell
-`docker run -p 3000:3000 amazonpricetracker`
+    docker run -p 3000:3000 amazonpricetracker
+    ```

+The application will now be running and accessible at [http://localhost:3000](http://localhost:3000).